All News

 "It was an incredible experience working with Julien on the podcast," Wilson says.
 "I was reminded of how and why Philadelphia has brought me so much joy, warmth, and a sense of belonging.
 Juilen visited where I'd lived, took in the city and its surroundings, and took an interest in my family and experiences beyond accepting what I'd shared at face value.
 That is a rare experience and one I cherish."

-Suaudeau regularly assigns podcasting in his language and upper-level classes because it offers students an opportunity to work on a variety of skills (presentational writing, interpersonal communication, presentational speaking) while enhancing their critical thinking and digital literacy skills.
+Suaudeau regularly assigns podcasting in his language and upper-level classes because it offers students an opportunity to work on a variety of world language skills (presentational writing, interpersonal communication, presentational speaking) while enhancing their critical thinking and digital literacy skills.

 He’s considering creating a podcasting class in French and Francophone Studies that could be cross-listed with other departments and programs.